benfertig/timestamper/README.md

 This option is up to you.
 Selecting the "One File" option will package the entire program into a single .exe file, providing maximum portability and convenience.

 #### Console Window
 Selecting "Console Based" will cause a command window to appear each time you run the program.
-Those who are interested in running the program in "debug" mode to view any error messages, this option is for you.<br />
+If you are interested in running the program in "debug" mode to view any error messages, this option is for you.<br />

 Selecting "Window Based" will suppress the command window whenever the program is run.